Questions in linear recurrence: From the $T\oplus T$-problem to lineability: Abstract

 \section{Abstract}

 We study, for a continuous linear operator $T$ on an F-space $X$, when the direct sum operator $T\oplus T$ is recurrent on $X\oplus X$.
-In particular: we establish the analogous notion, for recurrence, to that of (topological) {\em weak-mixing} for transitivity/hypercyclicity, namely {\em quasi-rigidity}; and we construct a recurrent but not quasi-rigid operator on each separable infinite-dimensional Banach space, solving the {\em $T\oplus T$-recurrence problem} in the negative way.
-The quasi-rigidity notion is closely related to the {\em dense lineability} of the set of recurrent vectors, and using similar conditions we study the lineability and dense lineability properties for the set of $\Fc$-recurrent vectors, under very weak assumptions on the Furstenberg family $\Fc$.
+In particular: we establish, for recurrence, the analogous notion to that of (topological) {\em weak-mixing} for transitivity/hypercyclicity, namely {\em quasi-rigidity}; and we construct a recurrent but not quasi-rigid operator on each infinite-dimensional Banach space, solving the {\em $T\oplus T$-recurrence problem} in the negative way.
+The quasi-rigidity notion is closely related to the {\em dense lineability} of the set of recurrent vectors, and using similar conditions we study the lineability and dense lineability properties for the set of $\Fc$-recurrent vectors. \textbf{This document has been split into two already published papers (see \cite{GrivauxLoPe2025_AMP_questions-I} and \cite{GrivauxLoPe2025_BJMA_questions-II})}.